cloudeight/style-guidelines/css/README.md

 ```

 #### Reference Subjects
-DocBlocks can also include references to demos, authors as well as crediting people.
+DocBlocks can also include references to demos, authors and versions as well as crediting people.
 These are known as reference subjects with reference text and are declared with the following:

 - `@demo`
 - `@author`